BaptisteBdn/docker-selfhosted-apps/gotify/README.md

 sudo docker-compose up -d
 ```

-You should then be able to access the gotify web-ui with the GOTIFY_DEFAULTUSER_PASS.
+You should then be able to access the gotify web-ui with the default user being `admin` and the GOTIFY_DEFAULTUSER_PASS defined in `.env`.

 # Update